+Design water quality swales to retain and treat the required water quality volume (1 inch).
+Because they must also be designed to convey the 2-year and 10-year 24 -hour storms, they may have to convey additional runoff volume to other downgradient SCMs.

 The grass or vegetation types used in swales should be suited to the soil and water conditions.
-Wetland hydrophytes (plants adapted to grow in water) or obligate species (i.e., species that occur

-99% of the time under natural conditions in wetlands) are generally more water-tolerant than facultative species (i.e., species that occur 67% to 99% of the time under natural conditions in wetlands) and are good selections for wet swales, while dry swales should be planted with species that produce fine and dense cover and are adapted to varying moisture conditions.
+Wetland hydrophytes (plants adapted to grow in water) or obligate species (i.e., species that occur99% of the time under natural conditions in wetlands) are generally more water-tolerant than facultative species (i.e., species that occur 67% to 99% of the time under natural conditions in wetlands) and are good selections for wet swales, while dry swales should be planted with species that produce fine and dense cover and are adapted to varying moisture conditions.

-Design

-See the following for complete design references: Site Planning for Urban Stream Protection.
-1995.
-Schueler.
-Center for Watershed Protection.
-Watershed Protection Techniques, Volume 2, Number 2, 1996.
-Center for Watershed Protection.

-Biofiltration swale performance, recommendations, and design considerations.

-1992.
-Metro Seattle: Water Pollution Control Department, Seattle,WA.
+Swale storage capacity should be based on the maximum expected reduction in velocity that occurs during the annual peak growth period.
+Usually, the maximum expected drop in velocity occurs when vegetation is at its maximum growth for the year.
+Use the minimum level when checking velocity through the swale or the ability of the swale to convey the 2-year 24-hour storm without erosion.
+This usually occurs during the early growing season and dormant periods.

 Access for maintenance must be incorporated into both designs.
 The maintenance access way must be a minimum of 15 feet wide on at least one longitudinal side of the swale to enable a maintenance truck to drive along the swale and gain access to any one point.
 When constructed along a highway, the breakdown lane can be used as the access.
-When constructed in a residential subdivision, an on-street parking lane may double as the maintenance access, provided signs are posted
+When constructed in a residential subdivision, an on-street parking lane may double as the maintenance access, provided signs are posted indicating no parking is allowed during periods when the swales are being maintained.